Jayhom-Jiang/Jayhom-Jiang/README.md

 -->

 <h2> Hey there!
-I'm Jayhom Jiang.</h2>
+I'm Jayhom Jiang. 👋</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and Keep track of progress.
 - 🎓 &nbsp; Master of Engineering in Information and Communication Engineering at University of Electronic Science and Technology of China.
     Bachelor of Engineering in Electronic Information Engineering & Financial Engineering at Sichuan University.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Studying at University of Electronic Science and Technology of China.
 - 🌱 &nbsp; Learning more about Artificial Intelligence and Radiation Source Identification.
 - ✍️ &nbsp; Writing my personal thoughts on Programming & Tech in my projects.